alexarje/sensing/book/week2.md

 ```
 ## Questions

-1. What are the main differences between describing sounds in music theory, acoustic ecology, and psychoacoustics?
+1. What are the main differences between describing sounds using acoustics, psychoacoustics, and music theory?
-2. Explain Pierre Schaeffer's concept of the "sound object" and the practice of reduced listening.
+2. Explain the concepts of keynote sounds, signals, and soundmarks as defined by R. Murray Schafer.
-3. How does Michel Chion's framework of causal, semantic, and reduced listening help us understand our engagement with sound?
+3. What is the practice of soundwalking, and how did Hildegard Westerkamp contribute to its development?
-4. What is the purpose of soundwalking, and how does it contribute to our understanding of acoustic ecology?
+4. Describe Pierre Schaeffer’s concept of the sound object and the three core types he identified.
-5. Describe the role of microphones in listening practices and soundscape documentation.
+5. How do artistic practices such as John Cage’s 4'33'' and Pauline Oliveros’s Deep Listening challenge traditional approaches to listening and sound?